Kremlin turns opinion over Syria with U.S.-style 'shock and awe' media blitz

 Since Sept.
 30, when Russia first launched its air campaign in Syria, TV viewers have been treated to movie-like images of Russian jets bombing targets, to palls of smoke rising in their wake, and to Russian warships based in the Caspian Sea firing cruise missiles across Iran and Iraq to hit Syria.

-“That we carried this out from the Caspian Sea at a distance of around 1,500 kilometers (932.06 miles), with high-precision weapons and hit all our targets, reflects of course the good preparation of our military,” Putin told his defense minister, in images broadcast on the evening news on the same day as the Russian leader marked his 63rd birthday.
+“That we carried this out from the Caspian Sea at a distance of around 1,500 kilometres (932.06 miles), with high-precision weapons and hit all our targets, reflects of course the good preparation of our military,” Putin told his defence minister, in images broadcast on the evening news on the same day as the Russian leader marked his 63rd birthday.

-Under Putin, Russia has brought back the Soviet-era Red Square parades of military might and embarked upon an ambitious military modernization program.
+Under Putin, Russia has brought back the Soviet-era Red Square parades of military might and embarked upon an ambitious military modernisation programme.
 Images of Russian rockets and planes in action swell national pride and may even boost arms sales.

 Peter Pomerantsev, author of “Nothing Is True and Everything Is Possible”, a book which looks at Kremlin propaganda techniques, said the TV campaign sent another message too.